Top 10 Worst Players To Win The Champions League in Football History (Ranked)

 3 – Alvaro Odriozola (Bayern Munchen 2020)

-A player who never really reached a high level of play even though he played for 2 of the biggest teams in Europe.
-He was part of the Bayern super team in 2020 and won the UCL with them, however, he wasn’t at that level and this is shown by his career after where he was sent on multiple loans and never really played for one of Europes elite clubs again excluding his short time back at Madrid.
+A player who never really reached a high level of play despite playing for two of the biggest teams in Europe, Odriozola was part of the Bayern super team in 2020 that won the UCL; however, he wasn’t at that level and this has been shown by his career since, which has seen him sent on multiple loans, and never managing to play for one of Europe’s elite clubs again, excluding his short time back at Madrid.

 2 – Jesus Vallejo (Real Madrid 2022)

 Another player from that 2022 Madrid team and yet another defender.
-Someone who only made appearances as a sub and made the fans worried when he came on.
-He was definitely not at the level of an elite club especially Real Madrid and definitely not a player who you would’ve expected to be walking around with a Champions League winners medal.
+Someone who only made appearances as a sub and made the fans worried when he came on, Vallejo was definitely not at the level of an elite club, especially one with the reputation of Real Madrid.
+Certainly not a player who you would’ve expected to be walking around with a Champions League winners medal.

 1 – Djimi Traore (Liverpool 2005)

-The undisputed worst player to have won a UCL.
-He was very irratic and made so many errors when playing for Liverpool that it was a mircle that he actually started in the final in 2005 let alone was on the side that would end up winning the game.
-With his lack of technical ability and netural ability it is a wonder how he played for Liverpool let alone was part of the team that won one of the most dramatic finals ever.
+The undisputed worst player to have won a UCL, Traoré was known for being extremely erratic, making such a host of errors in his time playing for Liverpool - it was a miracle that he actually started in the final in 2005, let alone was part of the side that would end up winning the game.
+With his lack of technical and natural ability, it is a wonder how he played for Liverpool, let alone was part of the team that won one of the most dramatic finals ever.

 Benji Kosartiyer